 When the Android is not turning on, we feel pretty limited with the troubleshooting, but a soft-bricked phone doesn’t offer many options when it comes to troubleshooting.
 Let us find out why this can happen to your device and what to do if your Android won’t turn on or stuck on Samsung Logo.

-Reasons behind Android won’t turn on and Android stuck on “Samsung logo screen”
+Reasons behind Android won’t turn on, and Android stuck on “Samsung logo screen”

 One of the reasons why your Android may be acting up is because of the many bugs in the software which can cause the problem.
 Sometimes Android devices can begin to face problems because the software has a glitch.
 Bugged software can be resolved by updating the software.
-Manufacturers regularly come up with new updates to ensure that they can resolve problems with current bugs and problems in the software.
+Manufacturers regularly come up with new updates to ensure that they can fix current bugs and problems in the software.

 Stuck After An Update

 When a software update does not finish properly, you may face the problem of being stuck in the boot loop.
 There are quite a few reasons which may cause the software update to end up causing the phone to start just halfway through and get stuck.
 It is why your phone must have enough battery to ensure that the update completes without the phone dying because of no battery while the phone was being updated.
 Sometimes your phone ends up freezing while the update is underway, and it gets stuck in the boot loop.

 Most Android devices warn the users that the phone will take time to update, so they should ensure that the phone is not switched off while the phone is being updated.
 When this happens, there is a chance that the update does not finish properly, and your phone gets stuck on the logo when you try to start it.